tale-toul/OCP4AzureIPI/README.md

 $ terraform apply -var-file infra_vars
 ```

-Resource creation will be completed successfully when a message like the following appears:
+Resource creation is completed successfully when a message like the following appears:
 ```
 Apply complete!
 Resources: 9 added, 0 changed, 0 destroyed.